Lassie Online

 Steve Frazee

-Cover for Lassie: Trouble at Panter's LakeTom Dennison and Kevin Adkins, their spaniel Dude, and two neighborhood "hippies" named Bill and Chan find Lassie dehydrated and dying from snakebite after her escape from a junkyard.
-When she is well, she helps the boys and the young men—whom the neighborhood occupants don't like very much—save Panter's Lake, a veritable wildlife sanctuary, from being bulldozed and turned into an exclusive housing development and shopping center.
+Two boys, Tom Dennison and Kevin Adkins, their cocker spaniel Dude, and two neighborhood "hippies" named Bill and Chan find Lassie dehydrated and dying from snakebite after her escape from a junkyard, where she was trapped by a spar of metal for days without food or water.
+After she recovers, she helps the two boys and "those hippie kids"—whom the neighborhood occupants distrust—save Panter's Lake, a veritable wildlife sanctuary, from being bulldozed and turned into an exclusive housing development and shopping center.

 The writers who did the "Lassie on her own" TV adventures could have taken a leaf of advice from this book; it stays "relevant" without being downright boring, although the "hippie" subplot really dates it.
+Did you guess Chan's secret?
+It was rather typical of the time.

 Big Little Books